camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 crmFacade.createCustomer(execution);
 ```

 The same holds true when a new order is placed, and your order fulfillment process should be started.
-Instead of the frontend calling the Camunda API to start a process instance, you are better off providing your own endpoint to translate between the inbound REST call and Camunda, for example:
+Instead of the frontend calling the Camunda API to start a process instance, provide your own endpoint to translate between the inbound REST call and Camunda, for example:

 ```java
 @RestController